Sackett Street Writers

 APPLY NOW

-Filed Under: Fiction, Generative, Manuscript generator, Nonfiction, Online
+Filed Under: Generative, Manuscript generator, Online

-6-week ONLINE Personal Essay & Memoir I/II – begins 7.2.25
+8-week Master Personal Essay & Memoir – begins 1.15.26 – Dumbo

-April 8, 2025 By Julia Fierro
+October 20, 2025 By Julia Fierro

 Through group discussion of student work, plus that of published authors, writers in this workshop will examine the art and craft of creative nonfiction.
 The focus will be on learning to understand and use a full range of literary techniques in order to tell a truly compelling nonfiction story.
 Topics such as the use of dialogue, the creation of scene, attention to style and how to craft structure from true events will be discussed.
 Participants will also spend time talking about the particular responsibilities that come with writing creative nonfiction.
 In-class writing prompts will be used to inspire and motivate students to produce new work.